wujekbizon/nextjs-blog/data/the-web-of-the-future-part1.md

 # Remember, remember the 1th of April.

-Early today, the one and only JS guru, [Kyle Simpson](https://www.linkedin.com/in/getify/) - a mentor of mine and someone I share visions with - spoke at the [CityJS Conferences](https://www.linkedin.com/company/cityjs-conferences/) in London about the future and past of decentralizing the web.
-You can watch his speech [here](https://www.youtube.com/watch?v=RdiXuoMPtUA&t=25014s), where he telling A Tale of Two Webs story.
+Early today, the one and only JS guru, **[Kyle Simpson](https://www.linkedin.com/in/getify/)** - a mentor of mine and someone I share visions with - spoke at the **[CityJS Conferences](https://www.linkedin.com/company/cityjs-conferences/)** in London about the future and past of decentralizing the web.
+You can watch his speech **[here](https://www.youtube.com/watch?v=RdiXuoMPtUA&t=25014s)**, where he telling A Tale of Two Webs story.

 # Conclusion.

 In conclusion, the decentralized era has begun and new ways of creating applications are being explored.
-The use of peer-to-peer networks and [Socket Runtime](https://sockets.sh/) as a wrappers for building modern and responsive applications is becoming increasingly popular.
+The use of peer-to-peer networks and **[Socket Runtime](https://sockets.sh/)** as a wrappers for building modern and responsive applications is becoming increasingly popular.

 ![Web App Delivery Market Share ](graph.png)